 Found in Northern Colombia, Tayrona National Park is most often accessed via nearby Santa Marta.
-From the entrance, you can catch the shuttle bus to venture further into the park or walk a few kilometers to your accommodation.
-If you are headed from Riohacha or Palomino, you’ll want to get a bus headed in the direction of Santa Marta and depart near the park entrance.
+From the entrance, you can catch the shuttle bus to venture farther into the park or walk a couple of miles (3 km) to your accommodation.
+If you are headed from Riohacha or Palomino, you'll want to get a bus headed in the direction of Santa Marta and depart near the park entrance.

 From Bogotá to Santa Marta

 Your best option from Bogotá to the National Park is to fly to Santa Marta.
 Several non-stop domestic direct flights leave from El Dorado International (BOG) Airport in Bogotá to Santa Marta, the city closest to Minca with an airport.

 Direct flights are around an hour and a half in duration.
 Simón Bolívar International Airport (SMR) is the airport serving Santa Marta.
 The airport is located 10 miles (16 km) south of downtown Santa Marta.
 Taxis are readily available for hire in the ground transportation area of the airport.
 There are no meters, so negotiate a fare with the driver before starting your journey.
 There is an inexpensive bus service available from the airport terminal to Santa Marta.